List of lost television broadcasts in the United Kingdom: The Citadel

+Crane

+Of the 39 episodes made, 37 are missing and only two survive.

+The Devil in the Fog

+Of the six episodes made only episode 5 is missing.

 Jango

-Out of the 8 episodes produced for the series, 7 of them are missing.
+Out of the eight episodes produced for the series, seven of them are missing.
 The 7th episode produced for the series titled "Treacle on Three Fingers" is the only surviving episode of the series.

+No Hiding Place

+Of the 236 episodes made, 194 are missing, 30 survive in full and 12 survive incomplete.